CHRONOLOGY

 Days

-Christ was crucified during the feast of Passover on a Friday and he rose from the dead on the third day.
+During a feast of Passover in Jerusalem, Jesus Christ was crucified on a Friday and he rose from the dead on the third day.

-These three paschal days (from the beginning of the day Christ was crucified to the end of the day he rose from the dead) are called Triduum Paschale.
+These three paschal days (from the beginning of the Friday he was crucified to the end of the Sunday he rose from the dead) are called Triduum Paschale.

-The events during Triduum Paschale took place on three unique days in an infinite series of weekdays.
+The events during Triduum Paschale took place on three separate days in the cycle of weekdays.

-The infinite series of weekdays begins with either day 1 or day 0.
+The cycle of weekdays begins with either day 1 or day 0.

 Ancient time

-In ancient time, the infinite series of weekdays begins with day 1.
-The series of weekdays is infinite after the beginning of day 1.
+In ancient time, the cycle of weekdays begins with day 1.
+The cycle of weekdays is infinite after the beginning of day 1.

 Modern time

-In modern time, the infinite series of weekdays begins with day 0.
-The series of weekdays is infinite both before and after the beginning of day 0.
+In modern time, the cycle of weekdays begins with day 0.
+The cycle of weekdays is infinite both before and after the beginning of day 0.

 Hours